RunOrVeith/SyNEThesia/README.md

 - [ ] Implement all ToDo's in the code
 - [ ] Hook a microphone to inference
 - [ ] Enforce base image similarity
-- [ ] Investigate large file amount
+- [ ] Investigate large file amount (--> samplerate is higher than 24 in scipy file reading)
 - [ ] `Infer` mode should delete the images and create the music video itself
 - [ ] Write Docstrings
 - [ ] Write unit tests